 He likes to flaunt his knowledge of military history, dropping names like Genghis Khan, Alexander the Great, and Napoleon Bonaparte, while refusing to appreciate the tactical cunning of Cochise, because he is just an illiterate savage.
 He repeatedly rejects the advice of Captain York (John Wayne), a seasoned veteran with extensive knowledge of the Apaches, because Thursday is a colonel and York is just a captain.

-In the final scene, which takes place years later, Captain York talks to reporters, who gush about what a great man Thursday was, a hero to every schoolboy, and York encourages them in their delusion.
+In the final scene, which takes place years later, Colonel York talks to reporters, who gush about what a great man Thursday was, a hero to every schoolboy, memorialized in the magnificent painting, “Thursday’s Charge,” and York encourages them in their delusion.
 The movie seems to imply that this is for the best, that schoolboys need their heroes, that people need to believe that Thursday was a great man.
-And yet, as many critics have noted, the movie itself subverts the legend, undermining the whole notion of heroes and great men.
-And since Thursday is loosely based on the legend of General George Armstrong Custer, the movie is essentially besmirching the legend surround this real life figure.
+And yet, the movie itself subverts the legend, undermining the whole notion of heroes and great men, by showing us how unworthy Thursday was of all the adulation he now receives postumously.
+Since Thursday is loosely based on the legend of General George Armstrong Custer, the movie is essentially besmirching the legend surrounding this real-life figure.

-In other words, the movie is flattering us.
-Other people, the movie is saying, need their illusions, but we know better.
+These three movies are flattering us.
+The first one, Angels with Dirty Faces, says that it is important that villains not be thought of as heroes.
+The second two, Fort Apache and The Man Who Shot Liberty Valance, say that it is important that certain men be thought of as heroes even though they are unworthy.
+Other people, the movies are saying, need their illusions, but we know better.
 Let the masses have their heroes, because they would just fall apart if they did not have something to believe in, but we are too sophisticated to fall for such nonsense.

-Of course, these same masses, who supposedly need their heroes, are the ones who are sitting in the audience, so this may seem like a contradiction.
+Of course, those same masses, who supposedly need to be told pious lies, are the ones who are sitting in the audience along with us, so this may seem like a contradiction.
 But it is a contradiction with a purpose.
-The point is to flatter each of us into thinking we are superior to everyone else, who in turn have been flattered into thinking they are superior to us.
-So, we all get to feel superior to one another, and that makes us like the movie.
+The point is to flatter each of us into thinking we are superior to others, who in turn have been flattered into thinking they are superior to us.
+So, we all get to feel superior to one another, and that makes us like these movies.